 - Shop for jewelry and souvenirs in La Crucecita

 - Take a boat tour of Huatulco's bays, which includes stops for swimming, snorkeling, and lunch

 - Play golf at the 18-hole Tangolunda golf course

 - Visit Hagia Sofia, a beautiful ecological retreat located about 45 minutes away from the downtown area of Huatulco

 - Tour the Parque Eco-Arqueológico Copalita

-- Take a day tour to a coffee plantation, where you can learn about coffee production, visit a waterfall and have lunch with the owners of the finca cafetalera
+- Take a day tour to a coffee plantation, where you can learn about coffee production, visit a waterfall, and have lunch with the owners of the Finca Cafetalera

-Where to Stay in Huatulco:
+Where to Stay

 By air: Huatulco has an international airport, airport code HUX.
-It is a 50 minute flight from Mexico City.
+It is a 50-minute flight from Mexico City.
 The Mexican airline Interjet offers daily flights between Mexico City and Huatulco.
 From Oaxaca City, regional airline AeroTucan offers daily flights in small planes.

 By sea: Huatulco has two marinas which offer docking services, in Santa Cruz and Chahue.
-Since 2003 Huatulco is a port of call for cruises of the Mexican Riviera and receives an average of 80 cruise ships each year.
+Huatulco is a port of call for cruises of the Mexican Riviera and receives an average of 80 cruise ships each year.